North Dakota Wrongful Death Attorneys

 Sand Law protects families across North Dakota after they suffer the wrongful death of a family member or loved one.
 Our team of experienced and dedicated personal injury attorneys understand the need for compassion in this delicate time.
 We promise to be aggressive in defending your rights and gentle in dealing with your family.

-Sand Law PLLC has offices in Watford City, Minot, Williston, and Bismarck to represent North Dakotans across the state.
+Sand Law PLLC has offices in Fargo, Watford City, Minot, Williston, and Bismarck to represent North Dakotans across the state.
 Contact Sand Law right away to schedule your free wrongful death consultation by calling 701-609-1510 or by filling our our contact form.
 We look forward to helping you and your family.